WHPI

-WHPI (96.5 FM) is a commercial radio station licensed to Farmington, Illinois, and serving the Peoria metropolitan area.
-The station broadcasts a Top 40 - CHR radio format, simulcast with WPIA 98.5 FM.
+WHPI (96.5 FM) is a radio station licensed to Farmington, Illinois, and serving the Peoria metropolitan area.
+Owned by Advanced Media Partners, WHPI began airing an adult hits format as "Shuffle Radio" in September 2024.

-Both stations are owned and operated by Advanced Media Partners, LLC, and are known as 96.5 and 98.5 KISS FM.

-WHPI and WPIA carry two nationally syndicated shows from Premiere Networks: Elvis Duran and the Morning Show from WHTZ New York City and American Top 40 with Ryan Seacrest on weekends.

 History

 The station was assigned the call sign WJPL in 1997 and received its license on February 13, 1998.
 It came on the air under the ownership of Ann Johnston and Mike Rea.
 Johnston and Rea merged their station ownership into a larger group, AAA Entertainment, in June 2000.

 The radio station originally went on the air in November 1997 with a rock format, then changed to "Smooth Jazz 96.5" through the rest of the decade.
 In August 2001, WJPL flipped to Hot AC as "The Point", featuring the syndicated Bob & Sheri morning show.
 The station added simulcast 94.3 for a short time.

 In June 2003, AAA Entertainment moved the format to the much stronger 105.7 and rebranded as "Mix 105.7".
 WWCT, known for years as "Rock 106", moved down the dial to 96.5 to become "Rock 96.5" featuring Mancow in the morning.
 The station struggled with several airstaff changes and variations, including an all-request format.

 AAA decided to sell the stations in 2006, finalizing the transfer to Independence Media in 2007.
 In September 2006, Independence Media began simulcasting its new CHR format on sister WPIA 98.5 as WRIA until its format change to sports talk on July 1, 2007.
 96.5 had changed its callsign to WZPN six days earlier.

 In November 2010, Independence Media Holdings sold WPIA, along with its other 3 Peoria-area stations (98.5 WPIA Eureka, 99.9 WWCT Bartonville, and 101.1 WHPI Glasford) to Michael S. Rea Advanced Media Partners.

 On June 6, 2018, sister station WHPI became the primary station for "ESPN Peoria" with 96.5 as the simulcast until a new format is planned.
 The stations swapped call signs on June 26, 2018, with 96.5 taking the call sign WHPI and 101.1 taking the WZPN call sign.

-On September 5, 2020, at midnight, the station dropped its sports format and resumed simulcasting WPIA's Top 40/CHR format as "98.5 KISS FM".
+On September 5, 2020, the station dropped its sports format and resumed simulcasting WPIA's CHR format as 98.5 Kiss FM.
+On September 3, 2024, WHPI dropped its simulcast with WPIA and began stunting with all-Taylor Swift music as Tay Radio until September 20, 2024, when it flipped to adult hits Shuffle Radio.